- UCAS course code

 Cairney, Paul (2016) The Politics of Evidence-based Policy Making, Houndmills, Palgrave

 Knill, Christoph and Tonsun, Jale.
-(2012) Public Policy A New Introduction, Houndmills, Palgrave
+(2020) Public Policy An New Introduction, [2nd Edition] Houndmills, Palgrave

 |Timothy Oliver||Unit coordinator|